Babri Masjid: Inscriptions

 Francis Buchanan-Hamilton (Buchanan) did a survey of the Gorakhpur Division in 1813–14 on behalf of the British East India Company.
 His report was never published but partly reused by Montgomery Martin later.
 Kishore Kunal examined the original report in the British Library archives.
 It states that the Hindus generally attributed destruction "to the furious zeal of Aurangzabe".
-However it said that the mosque at Ayodhya was ascertained to have been built by Babur by "an inscription on its walls".
+Yet, it was ascertained to have been built by Babur by relying upon "an inscription on its walls".
 The said inscription in Persian was said to have been copied by a scribe and translated by a Maulvi friend of Buchanan.
 The translation however contained five pieces of text, including two inscriptions.
 The first inscription said that the mosque was constructed by Mir Baqi in the year 935 AH or 923 AH.
 The second inscription narrated the genealogy of Aurangzeb.
 In addition to the two inscriptions and their monograms (tughras), a fable concerning a dervish called Musha Ashiqan was also included.
 The translator doubted that the fable was part of the inscription but recorded that the scribe "positively says that the inscription was executed at the erection of this building".
 The translator also had a difficulty with the anagram for the date, because one of the words was missing, which would have resulted in a date of 923 AH rather than 935 AH.
 These incongruities and mismatches made no impression on Buchanan, who maintained that the mosque was built by Babur.

-In 1838, British surveyor Montgomery Martin wrote that the pillars in the mosque were taken from a Hindu temple.
-A section of historians, such as R. S. Sharma, deny this, and state that such claims of temple demolition sprang up only after the 18th century.